 Showdown.js-package, which comes bundled with Zettlr.
 Therefore, to simply preview documents and print them, you do not need either Pandoc or LaTeX installed on your system.

 Zettlr will make reasonable efforts to locate both packages.
-If it has found the packages, the export of your files should run smooth.
-If it has not found the packages, it will throw an error.
+If the app could not find the packages, it will throw an error.

 In case you have installed both packages, but Zettlr still won't export, take a look at your Preferences.
 In the "Advanced"-tab, there are two text fields that allow you to enter the paths to the Pandoc-executable and the "XeLaTeX"-executable.
 Simply put them in there, restart, and then it should work.
 If not, please let me know!

 Starting from version